 BSM offers a British curriculum and thus all teaching is in English.
-Students starting at BSM will be expected to have a high level of competence in English and are expected to attend all mainstream classes.
+Students starting at BSM who need additional support in English will be able to discuss any provision available to them at the time of admission.

 Student Leadership Committees